 Read bio >>

-Mark graduated from The Citadel in 1993 and has also completed an Urban Economics and Real Estate program at University of Wisconsin, in addition to a Value Investing program at Columbia.
-A serial entrepreneur, Mark built and sold another company to The Pantry in 2005.
+Mark graduated from The Citadel in 1993 and has completed the Urban Economics and Real Estate program at The University of Wisconsin, Value Investing at Columbia University, NACS Financial Leadership at Wharton, among many other continuing education programs.

 Mark is a competitive sailor and loves to travel.
 He has four children: Caroline, Graham, Thomas, and Zoe.